Properties of independence in $\mathrm{NSOP}_3$ theories: Reflection principles for hypergraph sequences

-Although it is shown in \cite{NSOP2} that $\mathrm{NSOP}_{1}$ coincides with $\mathrm{NSOP}_{2}$ for theories, we get additional graph-theoretic information when we assume only the quantifier-free formulas of $R_{\infty}$ to be $\mathrm{NSOP}_{2}$.
-Namely, if $R_{\infty}$ has $\mathrm{MSOP}_{1}$, it has $\mathrm{MSOP}_{2}$ up to concatenation.
-This follows from the arguments in \cite{NSOP2}; we give an overview.
 If $R_{\infty}$ has $\mathrm{MSOP}_{1}$, there is a model $M$ and two $M$-finitely satisfiable Morley sequences, one of which is a clique and one of which is a $2$-anticlique.
 (That $k$ may chosen to be $2$ comes from \cite{Lee22}, \cite{KR17}).
 Now Lemma 4.5 of \cite{NSOP2} says that for any coheir $p(x)$ over $M$ and canonical coheir $q(x)$ over $M$, there is a tree whose paths are Morley sequences in $p(x)$ and whose descending combs are Morley sequences in $q(x)$.
 So if Morley sequences in $q(x)$ are anticliques and Morley sequences in $p(x)$ are cliques, the descending combs will be anticliques and the paths will be cliques.
 By the proof of Lemma 2.8 of \cite{NSOP2} ($\mathrm{SOP}_{2}$ = k-$\mathrm{DCTP}_{1}$), such a tree, up to concatenation, gives an instance of $\mathrm{MSOP}_{2}$.

 So because there exists a finitely satisfiable Morley sequence that is a clique, either $R_{\infty}$ has $\mathrm{MSOP}_{2}$ and we are done, or there is also a \textit{canonical} Morley sequence that is a clique.
-At this point, now that we have an $M$-finitely satisfiable Morley sequence that is a $2$-anticlique and a canonical Morley sequence that is a clique, we can prove Kim's lemma for canonical Morley sequences, symmetry for Conant-independence, and the weak independence theorem for Conant-independence, all in the quantifier-free context as for $\mathrm{NSOP}_{2}$ theories, and then use the technique of Conant (\cite{Co15}) developed in section 6 of \cite{NSOP2} to show the compatible order property.
-But up to concatenation, the compatible order property implies $\mathrm{MSOP}_{2}$ (\cite{Mal10}, Observation 3.11).
+At this point, now that we have an $M$-finitely satisfiable Morley sequence that is a $2$-anticlique and a canonical Morley sequence that is a clique, we can prove Kim's lemma for canonical Morley sequences, symmetry for Conant-independence, and the weak independence theorem for Conant-independence, all in the quantifier-free context as for $\mathrm{NSOP}_{2}$ theories.